 If you haven’t read the previous articles within this series and want more context to the principles of persuasion, we recommend beginning at article one.

 Within this article, we’re diving deep into the sixth principle of persuasion, scarcity.
-At Zion & Zion, an Arizona-based digital agency, we define scarcity as the following:
+Scarcity can be defined as the following:

 If something is less available to us, we want it more.